abanzer/gnuradio-docker-env/README.md

 make install
 ldconfig
 ```

-> Note: you may need to adjust the Docker resources.
-On macOS, access `Docker
-> Desktop > Preferences > Resources`.

 The given steps will install GR on the `gr_prefix` named volume mentioned
 earlier.
 Hence, the installation will persist across container sessions.
 That